Tapu-Parida2004/course-app/README.md

 - Public Read Access Enabled → No need for Firebase credentials.
 - Images stored in Cloudinary → Already fetched from Firebase.

+## 💡 Need Help?
+If you have any issues, feel free to open an issue in the repository or contact me.